Skip to content

 • Learn to recruit lenders by providing necessary materials for them to evaluate partnering with the program.

-Programs should allow adequate lead time for working with new lenders.
+Programs should anticipate significant lead time when working with lenders who are less familiar with shared equity programs.
 To access various products, lenders may need to obtain institutional approvals, underwrite the organization, or complete trainings that can take months prior to closing a loan.
 Additionally, programs should be aware that they may need to attach riders or amend some terms in their legal agreements in order for their buyers to obtain certain types of mortgage financing.

 Initial Resources to Provide Potential Lending Partners